Welcome to Day 18 of 100 Days of Google Ads Help.

 Sitelinks are 2-4 additional links you can include in your ad.
 Sitelinks quick tips:

-- AdWords sitelinks need to lead to a different page other than your destination URL.
+- Google Ads sitelinks need to lead to a different page other than your destination URL.
 If you are sending visitors to your homepage, then your sitelinks cannot also lead to your homepage.

 When creating sitelinks, always add the optional description lines.
 I’m still surprised when I see advertisers skipping over this simple step to more clicks.